smw1414/circlncRNAnet/README.md

-# Use of circlncnet in command line mode
+# Use of circlncRNAnet in command line mode

 1. Download all scritps